Link Prediction using Embedded Knowledge Graphs: Proposed Model

-\paragraph{Overall Process} During inference, the inference process is formally described in Algorithm \ref{alg:inference_process}.
-Given an input [\texttt{Obama}, \textsc{Nationality}], the encoder module converts it to a vector $s_1$ by concatenating entity/relation embedding lookup.
-Second, at step $t$, with probability $P(\texttt{stop}|s_t)$, model outputs the prediction vector $o_t$.
-With probability $1-P(\texttt{stop}|s_t)$, the state $s_{t+1}$ is updated based on the previous state $s_t$ and the vector $x_t$ generated by performing attention over the global memory.
-We iterate the process till a predefined maximum step $T_{\text{max}}$.
-Note that the overall framework is generic to different applications by tailoring the encoder/decoder to a target application.
-An example of a shortest path synthesis task is shown in Appendix.
+\paragraph{Overall Process} The inference process is formally described in Algorithm \ref{alg:inference_process}.
+To illustrate, given [\texttt{Obama}, \textsc{Nationality}] as input, the encoder module looks up the embedding vectors for \texttt{Obama} and \textsc{Nationality} separately, then concatenates those embeddings into a single vector $s_1$, which is the controller's initial RNN state.
+Then the controller uses the probability $P(\texttt{stop}|s_t)$ to decide whether to stop and output the prediction vector $o_t$.
+Until the stop decision is made (or a predefined maximum step $T_{\text{max}}$ is reached), the controller's state $s_{t+1}$ is updated, based on its previous state $s_t$ and on the vector $x_t$ generated by performing attention over the embedded knowledge graph.
+Note that \modelname/ is generic, and can be applied to different applications after modifying the encoder and decoder appropriately.
+An example of a shortest-path synthesis task is shown in Appendix C.